Silicosis

 Silicosis Symptoms

 Symptoms of silicosis affect the respiratory system and may vary depending on the severity of the disease.
+At first, you might not even know you have silicosis.

-However, early silicosis symptoms may include:
+Early silicosis symptoms may include:

 • A cough that does not go away